jrb28/BUAD5042StoredProceduresDemo/README.md

 # BUAD5042StoredProceduresDemo
-These are the files used in the Stored Procedures lecture
+These are the files used in the Heuristic Algorithms course for the session on Python-MySQL interoperability.